 A product roadmap is a guide that describes the steps you need to take in order to reach your product goals.
-It's a plan of action that lines up a product's short-term and long-term goals and outlines how they will be achieved.
+It’s a plan of action that lines up a product’s short-term and long-term goals.
+It also outlines how you hope to achieve those product goals.

 Product roadmaps can span a variety of timeframes.
 That’s because different companies and teams can have different timelines.

-For example, one way to pull together a product roadmap is to paint a forecast 12 months into the future, or 4 quarters.
-The first quarter is at 90% confidence, the second quarter is at 70% confidence, the third quarter is at 50% confidence, and the fourth quarter is at 30% confidence.
+For example, one way to pull together a product roadmap is to paint a forecast 12 months into the future.
+Some product managers find it easier to look at these twelve months as four quarters.
+The first quarter will be at 90% confidence, the second quarter at 70% confidence, the third quarter at 50% confidence, and the fourth quarter at 30% confidence.

 Types of Product Roadmaps

-There are different types of product roadmaps that will be more or less useful depending on different factors.
-Let's take a look at some of the most common types of product roadmaps and how they will help you achieve your product goals.
+There are several types of product roadmaps.
+Each one is more or less useful depending on different factors.
+Let’s take a look at some of the most common types of product roadmaps and how they will help you achieve your product goals.

 1. The Evolutionary Roadmap